White Paper

 How Salesforce licensing works, from editions and user license types to add-on clouds, true-ups, ramp deals, and the renewal terms that decide your cost.
 Written for buyers by advisors who represent the buy side exclusively.

 Salesforce sells subscriptions priced per user, per month, billed annually, for a committed quantity of licenses over a term that is usually one to three years.
-The quote is assembled from the edition, the count and type of user licenses, the add-on clouds and features, and the term.
-Each of those is a separate decision, and each is usually set in the vendor's favor on the first pass.
+The quote is assembled from four decisions: the edition, the count and type of user licenses, the add-on clouds and features, and the term.
+Each one is a separate negotiation, and each is usually set in the vendor's favor on the first pass.

 The account team works to its own fiscal year, which ends January 31, with quarter ends that drive discounting behavior.
-Discounts are common on list price, but the structure of the deal matters more than the headline percentage.
+Discounts off the published price list are common, but the structure of the deal matters more than the headline percentage.
 A deep discount on too many licenses of too rich an edition still costs more than a fair discount on the right configuration.

 Takeaway.
 Treat the edition, the user licenses, the add-ons, and the term as four separate decisions.
 Accepting them as one renewal number is how buyers overpay.

 For core CRM, Salesforce sells a small set of editions that step up in capability and price per user.
-The most common enterprise choice is Enterprise edition, because it supports custom development, automation, and API access that larger organizations need.
-Unlimited and the higher tiers add more capability, more support, and sandboxes, at a higher per-user price.
+The most common enterprise choice is Enterprise edition, because it supports the custom development, automation, and API access that larger organizations need.
+Unlimited and the tiers above it add more capability, more sandboxes, and premium support at a higher per-user price.

 The decision is not about buying the most capable edition.
 It is about matching the edition to what users actually do.
 Paying for Unlimited across a population that uses Enterprise features is one of the most common sources of overspend, because the premium is charged on every user every year.